yogendrajs/Tic-Tac-Toe-Game/README.md

 Now, you're all set.
 Just write `npm start` to start your local server. <br>
 Open your browser, and go to http://localhost:3000/ to play the game. <br>
-Now, this site has been hosted, click http://reactgame.cf to play this game. <br><br>
+Now, this site has been hosted, click http://tictactoegame.ml or https://yogendra3236.github.io/Tic-Tac-Toe-Game/ to play this game. <br><br>
 Happy Coding:)